 Of course, you should also refuse to do anything else that makes you uncomfortable.

-Call a New Jersey Construction Attorney to Learn More
+Call a Construction Attorney to Learn More

 For more information about protecting your rights and getting the recovery that you deserve, we encourage you to contact an experienced New Jersey construction accident lawyer today at 1-800-362-9329 and to read our FREE information brochure, Hurt in a Construction Accident?
 You’re Not Alone.